mantidproject/mantid/docs/source/interfaces/muon_fitting_tab.rst

    :height: 250px

 Right clicking in the central box will bring up a context menu for adding or removing functions.
+The fitting browser here is similar to that used in the :ref:`Multi-dataset Fitting Interface <Multi-dataset-Fitting-Interface>`.

 **Property** This is a list of property names, individual functions can be collapsed down for greater legibility.